Your cart

 • Firmness (our read): medium-plush

-• Comfort layer: Avant gel-infused memory foam for contouring and heat dispersion
+• Comfort layer: Avant gel-infused memory foam for contouring and temperature regulation

-• Support core: Solidstate Core Support foam, designed to provide concentrated support and motion-free sleep
+• Support core: Solidstate Core Support foam for concentrated support and motion control

-• Cover / quilt: soft fabric with more cushioned hand feel than the Club line
+• Cover / quilt: soft fabric with a cushioned hand feel

-• Available sizes: twin, twin XL, full, full XL, queen, king, California king, split variants in wide sizes
+• Available sizes: twin through California king, plus split variants

-• Cooling features: gel infusion, open-cell memory foam, breathable cover
+• Cooling features: gel infusion, open-cell foam structure, breathable cover

-• Pressure relief: strong, especially for side sleepers under shoulders and outer hips
+• Pressure relief: strong, especially under shoulders and outer hips

-• Motion isolation: very high; Jenna experiences minimal partner movement
+• Motion isolation: very high; minimal partner movement

-• Edge support: adequate for lying, slightly compressible for sitting compared with coils
+• Edge support: fine for sleeping; more compressible while sitting than coils

 • Shipping: free delivery, setup, and old-mattress removal on qualifying Southern California orders over $399.99

-• Warranty: 10-year full replacement, with ¾" impression threshold for foam beds
+• Warranty: 10-year full replacement, with a ¾" impression threshold for foam beds

 Review Score